 Dear Hudson Voter:

 I am challenging Hudson’s current mayor in the April 3 election.
-Both of us are “tuned in” to Hudson’s current projects.
-We both have leadership experience, and each of us is clearly qualified to do the job.
-In my opinion, after it is all boiled down, it really comes to one main issue.
-That issue is the privatization of our common public interest in our public safety departments.
+We’re both “tuned in” to Hudson’s current projects and have leadership and government experience to make each of us well qualified to do the job.
+There is one major difference: our views on the privatization of Hudson’s EMS department.

-Last June, City Council voted 5-1 not to privatize our EMS.
-However, that also means that we came within just two votes of privatizing our EMS.
+Last June, City Council voted 5-1 against privatizing EMS.
+That means that we came within just two votes of privatizing.
 Had two other council members voted in favor of it, the Mayor would have been the tiebreaker, and he would have voted for privatization.
-It became crystal clear to me how quickly and easily this might happen again.
-I made a promise to myself that this is something I can’t let happen, and won’t, if I can help it.
-I promise that I will work tirelessly to make sure that it does not happen.
+It became clear to me how quickly and easily this can happen again.
+I made a promise to myself that privatization is something I can’t let happen, and won’t if I can help it.
+The issue is not over.